IFTTT/SparkleMotion/README.md

 ```

 ## ViewPager Animations
+Sparkle Motion can also run animations on Views within the ViewPager.
 To add an animation to a View using Sparkle Motion,

 ```java
 ViewPager viewPager = (ViewPager) findViewById(/* view_pager_id */);